Federal Reserve Bank of Chicago, USA

 “The flow approach to labor markets: New data sources and micro-macro links.”
 Journal of Economic Perspectives 20:3 (2006): 3–24 (with S. Davis and J. Haltiwanger).

 Recruiting intensity is critical for understanding fluctuations in the labor marketR.
-Jason Faberman, May 2014When hiring new workers, employers use a wide variety of different recruiting methods in addition to posting a vacancy announcement, such as adjusting education, experience or technical requirements, or offering higher wages.
+Jason Faberman, July 2020When hiring new workers, employers use a wide variety of different recruiting methods in addition to posting a vacancy announcement, such as adjusting education, experience, or technical requirements, or offering higher wages.
 The intensity with which employers make use of these alternative methods can vary widely depending on a firm’s performance and with the business cycle.
-In fact, persistently low recruiting intensity partly helps to explain the sluggish pace of the growth of jobs in the US economy following the Great Recession of 2007–2009.MoreLess
+In fact, persistently low recruiting intensity partly helps to explain the sluggish pace of job growth in the US economy following the Great Recession, and the historically subpar wage growth during the subsequent expansion.MoreLess